Text-to-SQL Data Synthesis Pipeline

 or.db

-format database files.
-The database manager will automatically scan and load all database files in this directory.Important Reminder: Each database file name is the
+files.
+The database manager automatically scans and loads all such files.Critical Note: Each database file’s name serves as the

 db_id

-, and should be in the formatdb_id.sqlite
+, and must follow the formatdb_id.sqlite

 ordb_id.db